saeedbidi/option_pricing/README.md

 # **Project Overview**

-## Note:
+## Quick Note:

-🚀 I am excited to share my project focusing on This project implements the **Black-Scholes model**, **Monte Carlo simulations** and the **Binomial Tree method** for pricing European call and put options.
-I am developing the project further by adding backtesting, a machine learning model, and deploying the app.
+🚀 I am excited to share my project focusing on pricing options.
+I implemented the **Black-Scholes model**, **Monte Carlo simulations**, and the **Binomial Tree method** for pricing European call and put options.
+I am further developing the project by adding backtesting, a machine learning model, and deploying the app.

-🎉 I believe in hands on learning.
+🎉 I believe in hands-on learning.
 As a Senior Data Scientist with a PhD in Computational Physics, I have a strong foundation in analytical thinking and complex problem-solving.
-Through hands-on work in Finance, I am leveraging my data science skills to gain practical experience and build a robust understanding of financial systems.
+Through hands-on work in finance, I am leveraging my data science skills to gain practical experience and build a robust understanding of financial systems.

 🛠️ Real-world stock data is fetched via the **Yahoo Finance API** to compute option prices, historical volatility, and option sensitivities (the Greeks).
 The project also provides visualisations and comparisons of option prices using all three methods.